-During the year ended 31 March 2021, the performance of the coal and other trading business has improved with revenue of US\$117.5 million, representing an increase of 17.6% or US\$17.6 million, as compared with US\$99.9 million for the year ended 31 March 2020.
-The increase in revenue was mainly as a result of that the Group's acquiring new customers through market exploration.
-The Group mainly sold coals originated from Indonesia, Russia and Australia to Mainland China, with a total volume of approximately 2.07 million metric tonnes ("MT") as compared to approximately 1.82 million MT in previous year.
-Also, the Group sold corn originated from Russia to Mainland China in a total volume of approximately 8,300 MT for the year ended 31 March 2021 (2020: Nil).
+During the year ended 31 March 2022, the performance of the coal and other commodities trading business has recorded with revenue of approximately US\$101.6 million, representing a decrease of 13.5% or approximately US\$15.9 million, as compared with approximately US\$117.5 million for the year ended 31 March 2021.
+The decrease in revenue was mainly a result of poor market conditions due to COVID-19 pandemic.
+The Group mainly sold coals originated from Indonesia, Russia and Australia to Mainland China, with a total volume of approximately 1.25 million metric tonnes ("MT") as compared to approximately 2.07 million MT in previous year.
+Also, the Group sold corn originated from Russia to Mainland China in a total volume of approximately 4,700 MT for the year ended 31 March 2022 (2021: 8,300 MT).

-The gross profit of the Group amounted to approximately US\$0.9 million for the year ended 31 March 2021.
-The lower gross profit as compared to approximately US\$1.3 million in the previous year was mainly as a result of that the Group 's adoption of safe trading strategy to select lower gross profit margin coal transactions with less credit risk during the COVID-19 pandemic and under the global economic uncertainties.
+The gross profit of the Group amounted to approximately US\$0.4 million for the year ended 31 March 2022.
+The lower gross profit as compared to approximately US\$0.9 million in the previous year was mainly a result of that the Group 's adoption of safe trading strategy, which was to select lower gross profit margin coal transactions with less credit risk during the COVID-19 pandemic and under the global economic uncertainties.